estei/vatCalc/presentation-notes.md

  Haven't gotten it working but that is more of a dotnet core problem than a xunit.net problem. configuration is in the `.travis.yml`

+## Conclusions

+* Really simple to get started with.
+* Documentation is a bit sparse
+* Easy to integrate with CI servers since it is all command line.
+* Cross platform
+* Integrates with many runners in for example Visual Studio
+    * ReSharper, CodeRush, TestDriven.NET and Xamarin according to the website.
+* Test results can be output as xml for further analysis / display in CI server.